MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Bookings/Update-MgBetaBookingBusinessService.md

 Update the properties of a bookingService object in the specified bookingBusiness.
 The following are some examples you can customize for a service:n- Pricen- Typical length of an appointmentn- Remindersn- Any time buffer to set up before or finish up after the servicen- Scheduling policy parameters such as minimum notice to book or cancel, and whether customers can select specific staff members for an appointment.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgBookingBusinessService](/powershell/module/Microsoft.Graph.Bookings/Update-MgBookingBusinessService?view=graph-powershell-1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)